WCGT

 The

-Weekly Challenge Golf Tour was
+Weekly Challenge Golf Tour was organized and founded

-organized and founded in late 1989, by Dr. James Griseto, a
+in late 1989, by Dr. James Griseto, a retired dentist.
+With enthusiasm and determination,

-and women golfers in the 0 to 30 handicap range.
-Members may
+women golfers in the 0 to 36 handicap range.
+Members may play as an amateur for

-their Amateur status - or - play as a non-amateur for prizes
+prizes and gift certificates, maintaining their Amateur status - or - play as

-and cash awards.
+a non-amateur for prizes and cash awards.
 Golf in this format, with fair competition,

 is truly a unique experience.

-by a group of enthusiastic golfers dedicated to a concept that
+WCGT is managed by a group of enthusiastic golfers dedicated to a concept that

 provides fair, competitive golf events for the average golfer.
+While the membership

-of players are in a range of six to sixteen in handicap index.
+is open to all skill levels, the majority of players are in a range of six to

-A strictly enforced handicap process is maintained for all members,
+sixteen in handicap index.
+A strictly enforced handicap process is maintained

-using only WCGT scores for maintaining and updating handicap
+for all members, using only WCGT scores for maintaining and updating handicap

 factors.